Weight loss service

 In medically guided weight loss, the goal is not only to reduce body fat.
-It’s also to protect lean tissue and help the body function well throughout the process.
+It is also to protect lean tissue and help the body function well throughout the process.
 At AgeRejuvenation, we take that wider view so treatment supports not just weight change but also how patients want to feel in daily life.
+Our doctor-supervised medical weight loss program is built around that balance from the very first visit.

-GLP-based treatments can play an important role in medical weight loss.
+GLP-based treatments can play an important role in our broader weight loss services.
 They may help reduce appetite, improve portion control, and make it easier for patients to stay consistent with a structured plan.
 Still, one question often gets overlooked: what kind of weight is actually being lost?

 That distinction matters more than many people realize.
 Lean tissue supports strength, movement, recovery, and metabolic activity.
-When too much muscle is lost during a period of weight reduction, patients may feel weaker, more tired, or less physically capable than they expected.
-A lower number on the scale doesn’t always mean the body is moving in the right direction.
+Clinicians at UC Davis Health note that rapid weight reduction can lead to meaningful lean muscle loss if it is not managed carefully.
+A lower number on the scale does not always mean the body is moving in the right direction.

-A treatment that helps patients eat less can be very useful, but appetite control alone doesn’t protect lean mass.
-The body still needs enough nutritional support, enough recovery, and enough physical stimulus to maintain strength while body fat is being reduced.
+No. Appetite control alone does not protect lean mass.
+A treatment that helps patients eat less can be very useful, but the body still needs enough nutritional support, enough recovery, and enough physical stimulus to maintain strength while body fat is being reduced.

 How Peptide Therapy Can Fit Into a Muscle-Conscious Plan